mikedefrancis/vimrc/README.md

-      ge                       - go to end of line (excluding training whitespace) gs                       - go to start of line (excluding training whitespace) gf                       - go to first non-whitespace char in previous line Ctrl+t                   - toggle mouse
+      ge                       - go to end of line (excluding training whitespace) gs                       - go to start of line (excluding training whitespace) gf                       - go to first non-whitespace char in previous line gt                       - go to top of file gb                       - go to bottom of file Ctrl+t                   - toggle mouse
       Ctrl+l                   - toggle line numbers
       Ctrl+j+j+j               - (re)generate ctags for current working directory (be careful not to do this by accident!)